clan-lol/clan-core/docs/testing.md

 - [FastAPI-iContract: Extension for FastAPI](https://github.com/mristin/fastapi-icontract)

 By adopting contract-driven testing, you can ensure that your FastAPI application not only has a well-defined structure but also behaves correctly, making it more robust and reliable.

+**However: icontract uses a 3 year old version of deal and a 3 year old version of typeguard.
+And icontract-fastapi is not maintained anymore**